binarynonsense/bn-blog/_posts/2014-01-14-micro-review-alien-versus-predator-2-pc.md

 - game-reviews
 ---

 Really atmospheric, despite its age.
-The three campaigns (marine, alien and predator) have different play styles and are still a lot of fun.
+The three campaigns (marine, Alien and Predator) have different play styles and are still a lot of fun.

 ![screenshot]({{ site.baseurl }}/images/posts/alienvspredator2_01.jpg)